Dr Briffa's Blog – A Good Look at Good Health

 • Enhanced resilience and reduced risk of ‘burnout’

-The benefits of Fit for Business for organisations include:
+The benefits for organisations include:

 • Improved image in the eyes of customers and clients